Boston Civic Symphony

 2. To provide orchestral training and experience under competent direction for teachers, students of music who are preparing for professional careers, and skilled amateurs.

 3. To offer performances of unusual and contemporary works, with a special focus on American compositions, with leading soloists.
-The BCS performs four major concerts and two fund-raisers each year, which offer a range of classical and contemporary music.
-Average attendance at each concert numbers approximately 600 and ticket prices for the four concerts are $28 and $23.
+The BCS performs three major concerts and one fund-raisers each year, which offer a range of classical and contemporary music.

 The BCS’s presentation of works by masters like Mozart, Beethoven and Brahms is balanced by its performances of pieces by contemporary American composers.

-Concerts are held at New England Conservatory’s Jordan Hall and the Fine Art Center at Regis College in Weston, MA where the BCS is the orchestra in residence.
+Concerts are held at New England Conservatory’s Jordan Hall and the Fine Art Center at Regis College in Weston, MA.